20 women are now suing Texas, saying state abortion laws endangered them

 She finally received an abortion 11 days after going to the E.R., only after finding a pro-bono attorney that contacted the hospital on her behalf.

 Also joining the lawsuit is Kristen Anaya, whose water broke too early.
-She became septic, shaking and vomiting uncontrollably, while waiting for an abortion in a Texas hospital.
+She developed sepsis, shaking and vomiting uncontrollably, while waiting for an abortion in a Texas hospital.
 The other new plaintiffs are Kaitlyn Kash, D. Aylen, Kimberly Manzano, Dr. Danielle Mathisen, and Amy Coronado, all of whom received serious and likely fatal fetal diagnoses and traveled out of state for abortions.

-The Texas Supreme Court is set to consider the Center's request for a temporary injunction that

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.